simon-ritchie/apysc/docs_src/source/set_debug_mode.md

 **[Interface signature]** `set_debug_mode() -> None`<hr>

 **[Interface summary]** Set the debug mode for the HTML and JavaScript debugging.
-This interface applies the following setting if calling this function: <br> ・Disabling HTML minify setting. <br> ・Changing to append per each interface JavaScript divider string.<hr>
+If calling this function, this interface applies the following setting: <br> ・Disabling HTML minify setting. <br> ・Changing to append per each interface JavaScript divider string.<hr>

 **[Examples]**